gitter-badger/Revised-CommAI-env/README.md

 #### On the environment, CommAI: Evaluating the first steps towards a useful general AI
 Marco Baroni, Armand Joulin, Allan Jabri, Germàn Kruszewski, Angeliki Lazaridou, Klemen Simonic, Tomas Mikolov

-_With machine learning successfully applied to new daunting problems almost every day, general AI starts looking like an attainable goal.
+_With machine learning succesfully applied to new daunting problems almost every day, general AI starts looking like an attainable goal.
 However, most current research focuses instead on important but narrow applications, such as image classification or machine translation.
 We believe this to be largely due to the lack of objective ways to measure progress towards broad machine intelligence.
 In order to fill this gap, we propose here a set of